dmitryberesten/dmitryberesten/README.md

 ### Hi there 👋

-:boy: I like to create adaptive websites and learn web development.
-I like working with the visual part of the site.
-I try to plan my work process as effectively as possible.
-Ready to learn and develop.
+:boy: I like creating websites.
+I have experience in team projects in both JS and layout.
+I was a team leader on one of the training projects.
+I am learning React.
+I can work in the Git version control system.
+I check my work with Pixel Perfect.
+I make layout from Figma layouts.
+I use semantic layout, as well as Gulp, Parcel when creating projects.
+I use SASS.
 My LinkedIn: https://www.linkedin.com/in/dmytrii-beresten

 - 🔭 I’m currently working on project.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning React.
 - 🤔 I’m looking for help with code.